Youcheny/MySmartUSC/README.md

 ## Run Program
 1. Click LOGIN TO EMAIL
 2. Click SIGN IN
-3. The program automatically jump to keywords modification page and allows you to imput keywords.
+3. The program automatically jump to keywords modification page and allows you to input keywords.
 4. Cilck "show this list" everytime after you sign in.
 5. There are seven lists
 	* Title ignore list: if a word such as "survey" is in this list, all future emails with this title will be marked as read and no notification will be sent.